NOVOLOG Dailymed

 Continuous Subcutaneous Infusion (Insulin Pump)

-• Refer to the continuous subcutaneous insulin infusion pump user manual to see if NOVOLOG can be used with the insulin pump.
-Use NOVOLOG in accordance with the insulin pump system’s instructions for use. • Train patients using continuous subcutaneous insulin fusion pump therapy to administer insulin by injection and have alternate insulin therapy available in case of pump failure.• Administer NOVOLOG by continuous subcutaneous infusion in a region recommended in the instructions from the pump manufacturer.
-Rotate infusion sites within the same region to reduce the risk of lipodystrophy or localized cutaneous amyloidosis [see Warnings and Precautions (5.2) and Adverse Reactions (6.1, 6.3)].• During changes to a patient’s insulin regimen, increase the frequency of blood glucose monitoring [see Warnings and Precautions (5.2)].• Follow healthcare provider recommendations when setting basal and meal time infusion rate.• Change the NOVOLOG in the reservoir at least every 7 days or according to the pump user manual, whichever is shorter. • Change the infusion set and the infusion set insertion site according to the manufacturer’s user manual. • Do NOT dilute or mix NOVOLOG when administering by continuous subcutaneous infusion. • Do NOT expose NOVOLOG in the pump reservoir to temperatures greater than 98.6°F (37°C).
+• Can use this NOVOLOG product with the continuous subcutaneous insulin infusion pumps labeled for use with NOVOLOG (insulin aspart).
+Refer to the insulin pump user manual to see if NOVOLOG can be used.
+Use NOVOLOG in accordance with the insulin pump system’s instructions for use.• Train patients using continuous subcutaneous insulin infusion pump therapy to administer insulin by injection and have alternate insulin therapy available in case of pump failure.• Administer NOVOLOG by continuous subcutaneous infusion in a region recommended in the instructions from the pump manufacturer.
+Rotate infusion sites within the same region to reduce the risk of lipodystrophy or localized cutaneous amyloidosis [see Warnings and Precautions (5.2) and Adverse Reactions (6.1, 6.3)].• Instruct patients to follow healthcare provider recommendations when setting basal and meal time infusion rate.• Change the NOVOLOG in the reservoir at least every 7 days or according to the pump user manual, whichever is shorter.
+Follow the NOVOLOG-specific information for in-use time because NOVOLOG-specific information may differ from general pump manual instructions.• Change the infusion set and the infusion set insertion site according to the manufacturer’s user manual.• Do not dilute or mix NOVOLOG when administering by continuous subcutaneous infusion.• Do not expose NOVOLOG in the pump reservoir to temperatures greater than 98.6°F (37°C).

 Intravenous Administration

-• Dosage adjustment may be needed when NOVOLOG is co-administered with certain drugs [see Drug Interactions (7)].2.5 Instructions for Mixing with Other Insulins
+Dosage modification may be needed when NOVOLOG is used concomitantly with certain drugs [see Drug Interactions (7)].

-• If NOVOLOG is mixed with NPH insulin, draw NOVOLOG into the syringe first and inject immediately after mixing.
+• NOVOLOG may only be mixed with NPH insulin preparations.• If NOVOLOG is mixed with NPH insulin, withdraw NOVOLOG into the syringe first and inject immediately after mixing.

 3 Dosage Forms And Strengths